bypassiwastaken/skebstore/README.md

-# skebstore
+# Skebstore

-A very primitive alternative extension installer for Skiovox users with the Web Store blocked.
+A alternative extension installer for Skiovox users with the Web Store blocked.
 Pull requests and improvements are appreciated.

 # Installation